On B List of Movie Reviews

 However, nothing I've pointed out takes away how good the movie is.
 It's certainly among the hardest types to

-produce on screen because there's only so much the survivors can do to fill in the time while being trapped in a room
+produce on screen because there's only so much the survivors can do to fill the time while being trapped in

-with barely anything for entertainment.
-As a matter of fact, this makes for a strong version of prisoner's
+a room with barely anything for entertainment.
+As a matter of fact, it makes for a strong version of prisoner's

 dilemma: do you want to suffer in a concentration camp or be stuck in an isolation hole for years with